txt/plm18/doc/project.md

 If you need behavioral attachments, you can code them us as (e.g.) S-expressions interpreted by Norvig's LISP code or (e.g.) some declarative and-or-not tree that queries a data base carried around as a working memory.

-However you do it, your method for configuring the game must be perfect.
-A language of crystal clear clarity that anyone can glance at, understand, and code.
+However you do it, your method for configuring the game must be <b><u><i>PERFECT</i></u></b>.
+A language of crystal clear clarity and beauty that anyone can glance at, understand, and code.

+There is much in what follows that is under-specified.
+That is deliberate.
+Time to use your imagination.

 ### Background